markqvist/Reticulum/docs/manual/_sources/understanding.rst.txt

 * **Single**
-    The *single* destination type defines a public-key encrypted destination.
-Any data sent to this destination will be encrypted with the destination’s public key, and will only be readable by the creator of the destination.
+    The *single* destination type is always identified by a unique public key.
+Any data sent to this destination will be encrypted using ephemeral keys derived from an ECDH key exchange, and will only be readable by the creator of the destination, who holds the corresponding private key.
 * **Group**
     The *group* destination type defines a symmetrically encrypted destination.
 Data sent to this destination will be encrypted with a symmetric key, and will be readable by anyone in possession of the key.
-The *group* destination can be used just as well by only two peers, as it can by many.
 * **Plain**
     A *plain* destination type is unencrypted, and suited for traffic that should be broadcast to a number of users, or should be readable by anyone.
 Traffic to a *plain* destination is not encrypted.
+    Generally, *plain* destinations can be used for broadcast information intended to be public.
 * **Link**
     A *link* is a special destination type, that serves as an abstract channel to a *single* destination, directly connected or over multiple hops.
 The *link* also offers reliability and